michaelgrifalconi/SUSE_QE_Core_overview_2025-05/slides.md

  * Felix on permanent rotation 	- not replaced
  * Volodymyr new hire moved to QAC with plan to replace 	- hiring blocked

-* Xiaojing joined on rotation, but now it’s over

 * This leave us with 6 people, where:
  * One is me, doing PO/SM
  * Zaoliang focus on manual testing
-* Meaning 4 people working on regular sprint tasks
-* We are doing good but I feel we are one dropout from disaster.